MTG-03 Mortgages - document preparation

 The contractual details can be inserted into the space provided for Terms and Conditions within the National Mortgage Form.
 Should the contractual details exceed the space provided, a Memorandum of Common Provisions will need to be lodged first.
 The new mortgage can be completed containing the operative part and conveyancing detail, and a reference to the memorialised contractual details can be made in the Terms and Conditions.
 If the National Mortgage Form is amended by hand to include the Memorandum of Common Provisions document number, the amendment must be acknowledged by the mortgagors.

-From Monday 1 August2016, addresses are no longer required in the mortgagor panel of mortgage forms lodged in paper.
-However, where addresses are provided, they will be accepted in any format on these forms.
+Addresses are not required in the mortgagor panel of mortgage forms lodged in paper.
+However, where addresses are provided, they will be accepted in any format on these forms.1

-Mortgage documents will not then be sufficient to effect a change of the registered proprietor’s address on a certificate of title.
-Clients are to be directed to the appropriate form, generally a Notification to amend address form, where necessary.
+Mortgage documents lodged in paper will not be able to effect a change of the registered proprietor’s address on a certificate of title.
+Clients are to be directed to the appropriate form, generally a Notification to amend address form, where necessary.1

 1.1 National Mortgage Form